top of page

 Why LEDs are transforming grow lights

-LED grow lights offer several advantages that make them ideal for horticulture lighting applications.
+LED grow lights offer several advantages from HPS lamps that make them ideal for horticulture lighting applications.

 Higher Energy Efficiency